-They can be started or stopped using the start() or stop() method on the DiscoveryGroupControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= where discovery group name>" or the resource name core.discovery.<the discovery group name>).
-Discoverygroups parameters can be retrieved using the DiscoveryGroupControl attributes (see Clusters)
+They can be started or stopped using the start() or stop() method on the DiscoveryGroupControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= stokerName= whe discovery group name>" or the resource name core.discovery.

+the discovery group name>" or the resource name core.discovery group name>).
+Discovery groups parameters can be retrieved using the DiscoveryGroupControl attributes (see Clusters)